 - Large or massive tears

-- Poor patient compliance with rehabilitation and restrictions after surgery
+- Poor patient compliance with/participation in restrictions and rehabilitation after surgery

 - Patient age (older than 65 years)